- Search The Registry

 *On this date in 1921, Lockard v.
-Evans, et al., was filed in Tulsa County District Court, Oklahoma.
-This was legal action from a group of Blacks against the city of Tulsa, Oklahoma to rebuild their neighborhoods destroyed by the Tulsa Race Riots earlier that summer.
+Evans et al. was filed in Tulsa County District Court, Oklahoma.
+This was legal action from a group of Blacks against the city of Tulsa, Oklahoma, to rebuild their neighborhoods destroyed by the Tulsa Race Massacre earlier that summer.

-The judges granted first a temporary restraining order against the ordinance in August because there was insufficient notice when it was passed.
-Then, following re-promulgation of the ordinance, the judges granted a permanent injunction against it, citing the ordinance's effect on property rights.
+The judges first granted a temporary restraining order against the ordinance in August because there was insufficient notice when it was passed.
+Then, following the re-promulgation of the ordinance, the judges granted a permanent injunction against it, citing the ordinance's effect on property rights.
 The judges' opinion has since been lost.
 Briefly looking at the sequence of events soon after the riot happened, a grand jury investigated the riot's causes and returned indictments against about seventy men, mostly Blacks.
-The city re-zoned the burned district, to discourage rebuilding, as Greenwood residents and property owners (both black and white), filed more than one- hundred suits against their insurance companies, the city of Tulsa, and even Sinclair Oil Company, that allegedly provided airplanes that were used in attacking Greenwood.
+The city re-zoned the burned district to discourage rebuilding, as Greenwood residents and property owners (both black and white) filed more than one- hundred suits against their insurance companies, the city of Tulsa, and even Sinclair Oil Company, which allegedly provided airplanes that were used in attacking Greenwood.
 Not one of those suits was successful.

-Perhaps the grand jury's most notable action was not the indictments that it returned but the whitewash or hiding of it they engaged in.
-Their report, which was published in its entirety in the Tulsa World under the heading "Grand Jury Blames Negroes for Inciting Race Rioting: Whites Clearly Exonerated," told a laughable story of Black culpability for the riot.
+Perhaps the grand jury's most notable action was not the indictments it returned but the whitewash or hiding of it they engaged in.
+Their report, published in the Tulsa World under the heading "Grand Jury Blames Negroes for Inciting Race Rioting: Whites Clearly Exonerated," told a laughable story of Black culpability for the riot.
 The report demonstrated how evidence could be selectively interpreted.
-It is, quite simply, a classic case of interpreter's extreme biases coloring their vision of events.
+It is, quite simply, a classic case of an interpreter's extreme biases coloring their vision of events.
 The grand jury began work on June 7, taking testimony from dozens of White and Black Tulsans.
-It operated within the framework established by Tulsa District Judge Biddson, instructing the jurors to investigate the causes of the riot.
+It operated within the framework established by Tulsa District Judge Biddson, instructing the jurors to investigate the riot's causes.
 Biddson feared that the spirit of lawlessness was growing.

 The jurors' conclusions would be "marked indelibly upon the public mind" and would be important in deterring future riots.
-It cast its net widely, looking at the riot as it unfolded as well as the more general social conditions in Tulsa.
+It cast its net widely, looking at the riot unfolding and Tulsa's more general social conditions.
 The grand jury fixed the immediate cause of the riot as the appearance "of a certain group of colored men who appeared at the courthouse for the purpose of protecting Dick Rowland."
-From there it laid blame entirely on those people who sought to defend Rowland's life.
+From there, it blamed those who sought to defend Rowland's life.
 It discounted rumors of lynching.
-"There was no mob spirit among the whites, no talk of lynching and no arms."
+"There was no mob spirit among the whites, no talk of lynching, and no arms."
 Echoing the discussions of the riot in the white Tulsa newspapers, the grand jury identified two remote causes of the riot, which were "vital to the public interest."
-Those causes were the "agitation among the Negroes of social equality" and the break down of law enforcement.
+Those causes were the "agitation among the Negroes of social equality" and the breakdown of law enforcement.

 The story of the zoning ordinance was one of the few triumphs of the rule of law to emerge from the riot.
-Greenwood residents who wanted to rebuild challenged the ordinance as a violation of property rights as well as on technical grounds.
+Greenwood residents who wanted to rebuild challenged the ordinance as a violation of property rights on technical grounds.
 They first won a temporary restraining order on technical grounds (that there had been insufficient notice before the ordinance was passed).
-Then, following re-promulgation of the ordinance, they won a permanent injunction, apparently on the grounds that it would deprive the Greenwood property owners of their property rights if they were not permitted to rebuild.
+Then, following the re-promulgation of the ordinance, they won a permanent injunction, apparently because it would deprive the Greenwood property owners of their property rights if they were not permitted to rebuild.
 Having won one court victory, Greenwood residents were left to their own devices: free to rebuild their property, but without the direct assistance from the city that was crucial to doing so.
-Now the question is whether the city and state wish to acknowledge that as a debt and to pay it?
+Now the question is whether the city and state wish to acknowledge that as a debt and to pay it.